zenaton/rfcs/scheduler.md

 ```
 (for local maintenance, a simple `unlisten` is enough).

 then zenaton should be able to find one (and only one) class implementing `Zenaton\Interfaces\SchedulerInterface` and use it to set the scheduler.
-Eg.

 ### Scheduler definition

-Having the ability to setup a cron syntax is the simplest first version:
+Having the ability to setup a cron syntax is the simplest first version, eg.

 ```php
 <?php